Leinnan/bevy_tiled_blueprints/README.md

 - make example with support for collisions from `bevy_rapier` for example
 - update `Cargo.toml` so it use package from crates.io instead of github branch- blocked until [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) gets update
 - create workflow for using [Custom enums and classes](https://doc.mapeditor.org/en/stable/manual/custom-properties/#custom-classes) from Tiled.
 Best case scenario- with provided relative path to Tiled project file on game build bevy feeds data about custom properties to project file.
+It would also require [improvements](https://github.com/mapeditor/rs-tiled/issues/274) in tiled crate
 - support for object and file property values.

 ---